-A breakdown of councils in each division can be found on the following pages.
+A breakdown of councils in each division can be found at the bottom of this page and on the following pages.

 The winner of Family of the Year and Chaplain of the Year at the State Convention will be submitted to the Supreme Office for consideration as International Family of the Year and for the Blessed Michael McGivney Medal, respectively.